mmartinezluis/hotel-booking/README.md

-# README
+# Project: Hotel Booking

+## Introduction
 Hi, welcome to my Hotel Booking project.
-This is the third project in Flatiron school's curriiculum sequence.
-THe project involves using Ruby on Rails to build an application that processes data through complex forms using RESTful routes and the MVC framework.
+This is the third project in Flatiron school's curriculum sequence.
+The project involves using Ruby on Rails to build an application that processes data through complex forms using RESTful routes and the MVC framework.
 Some of the project requirements include nested forms, nested routes, scope methods, using OmniAuth for user sign in, and proper handling and displaying of errors.

+## Functionality
-Hotel Booking uses the [Amadeus Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search) that comprises more than 150,000 hotels worlwide.
+Hotel Booking uses the [Amadeus Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search) that comprises more than 150,000 hotels worldwide.
 The Amadeus API finds the cheapest hotels for a given location.
 The following are the user stories for Hotel Booking:

-* Users can log in to the app by creating a new user account or by using
+* Users can log in to the app by creating a new user account or by using athentication through
 * Users can search for hotel reservations by a given city, check-in date, checkout-date, and number of guests in real-time.
 * Users can verify the availability of a given hotel reservation in real-time.
 * Users can book a reservation (feature managed by ActiveRecord; reservations are valid at time of booking but booking is not real).